HSF-III, Room 4053 670 W. Baltimore St Baltimore, MD 21201

 - Sarnowski C, Leong A, Raffield LM, Wu P, de Vries PS, DiCorpo D, Guo X, Xu H, Liu Y, Zheng X, Hu Y, Brody JA, Goodarzi MO, Hidalgo BA, Highland HM, Jain D, Liu CT, Naik RP, O'Connell JR, Perry JA, Porneala BC, Selvin E, Wessel J, Psaty BM, Curran JE, Peralta JM, Blangero J, Kooperberg C, Mathias R, Johnson AD, Reiner AP, Mitchell BD, Cupples LA, Vasan RS, Correa A, Morrison AC, Boerwinkle E, Rotter JI, Rich SS, Manning AK, Dupuis J, Meigs JB; TOPMed Diabetes Working Group; TOPMed Hematology Working Group; TOPMed Hemostasis Working Group; National Heart, Lung, and Blood Institute TOPMed Consortium.
 Impact of Rare and Common Genetic Variants on Diabetes Diagnosis by Hemoglobin A1c in Multi-Ancestry Cohorts: The Trans-Omics for Precision Medicine Program.
 Am J Hum Genet.
 2019 Oct 3;105(4):706-718. doi: 10.1016/j.ajhg.2019.08.010.
 Epub 2019 Sep 26.
 PMID: 31564435.

-- Kichael D. Kessler, Douglas P. Loesch, James A. Perry, Nancy L. Heard-Costa, Brian E. Cade, Heming Wang, Michelle Daya, John Ziniti, Soma Datta, Juan C. Celedon, Manuel E. Soto-Quiros, Lydiana Avila, Scott T. Weiss, Kathleen Barnes, Susan S. Redline, Ramachandran Vasan, Andrew D. Johnson, Rasika A. Mathias, Ryan Hernandez, James G. Wilson, Deborah A. Nickerson, Goncalo Abecasis, Sharon R. Browning, Sebastian Sebastian Zoellner, Jeffrey R. O'Connell, Braxton D. Mitchell, Timothy D. O'Connor De novo mutations across 1,465 diverse genomes reveal novel mutational insights and reductions in the Amish founder population.
-Proc Natl Acad Sci U S A. (MS# 2019-02766RR accepted for publication Dec 16, 2019)
+- Michael D. Kessler, Douglas P. Loesch, James A. Perry, Nancy L. Heard-Costa, Brian E. Cade, Heming Wang, Michelle Daya, John Ziniti, Soma Datta, Juan C. Celedon, Manuel E. Soto-Quiros, Lydiana Avila, Scott T. Weiss, Kathleen Barnes, Susan S. Redline, Ramachandran Vasan, Andrew D. Johnson, Rasika A. Mathias, Ryan Hernandez, James G. Wilson, Deborah A. Nickerson, Goncalo Abecasis, Sharon R. Browning, Sebastian Sebastian Zoellner, Jeffrey R. O'Connell, Braxton D. Mitchell, Timothy D. O'Connor De novo mutations across 1,465 diverse genomes reveal novel mutational insights and reductions in the Amish founder population.
+Proc Natl Acad Sci U S A. 2020 Feb 4;117(5):2560-2569. doi: 10.1073/pnas.1902766117.

 Complete List of Published Work in MyBibliography: